 Pritti trained in Cardiff and previously worked as a surgeon, she started working as a GP in Southampton in 2005.
-She is currently a partner at the Living Well partnership of GP practices.
+She is currently a partner at the Living Well partnership.
 Pritti’s main role is with the University of Southampton as a module lead for primary medical care for students and lead for faculty development for primary medical care, as well as the diversity theme lead.